catflip/heiwa-old/README.md

 > [!note]
 > Notice how we don't use `.value` when passing it to the `make` function.
 This happens because `$x.value` will return the primitive value, while `$x` will return a `Reactive` class.

-Heiwa has another trick: *computed variables*.
+Heiwa also implements *computed variables*.
 As the name suggests, computed variables *compute* values, instead of directly assigning them.

 For example, we can construct an RGB value automatically from an HSL value: